Pompeo calls China virus response 'paltry' compared to damage done

 U.S.-China tensions have spiked in recent weeks, with Pompeo and President Donald Trump slamming Beijing’s handling of the outbreak.
 The United States has been hardest hit in the global pandemic.

-At a time when many nations worldwide are urging for unity and cooperation to ramp up the fight against the virus, Trump has proposed quitting the World Health Organization over its response and called it a “puppet of China,” while Xi has pledged it $2 billion.
+At a time when many nations are urging unity and cooperation to ramp up the virus battle, Trump has proposed quitting the World Health Organization over its response and called it a “puppet of China,” while Xi has pledged it $2 billion.

-“I look forward to seeing them fulfill that $2 billion commitment,” Pompeo said.
-“China’s contributions to fighting the pandemic are paltry compared to the cost that they have imposed on the world.”
+“I look forward to seeing them fulfill that $2-billion commitment,” Pompeo said.
+“China’s contributions to fighting the pandemic are paltry, compared to the cost that they have imposed on the world.”

 “This plague has cost roughly 90,000 American lives, more than 36 million Americans have lost their jobs since March; globally 300,000 lives.
 Could be as much as $9 trillion, according to our estimates, cost imposition on the world of the Chinese Communist Party’s failures,” Pompeo said.

+“Why didn’t the U.S. government take any control and prevention measures between January and March?” said Foreign Ministry spokesman Zhao Lijian.

+“Why did it fail to stem the fast spread of coronavirus in the United States?
+He has a responsibility to explain this to the world.”

-He accused China of threatening Australia with “economic retribution” for seeking an independent inquiry into the outbreak’s origins and charged that WHO Director-General Tedros Adhanom Ghebreyesus had had “unusually close ties to Beijing ... long before this current pandemic,” something “deeply troubling.”
+Pompeo also accused China of threatening Australia with “economic retribution” for seeking an independent inquiry into the outbreak’s origins and charged that WHO Director-General Tedros Adhanom Ghebreyesus had had “unusually close ties to Beijing ... long before this current pandemic,” something “deeply troubling.”

-The WHO and the Chinese embassy in Washington did not immediately respond to a request for comment on Pompeo’s accusations.
+The WHO did not immediately respond to a request for comment on Pompeo’s accusations.

-Reporting by David Brunnstrom and Humeyra Pamuk; editing by Jonathan Oatis
+Reporting by David Brunnstrom and Humeyra Pamuk; Additional reporting by Cate Cadell in Beijing; Editing by Jonathan Oatis and Clarence Fernandez